wallarm/product-documentation/docs/2.18/user-guides/blacklist.md

 * Review the list of blocked IP addresses and the reasons they were blocked
 * Instantly unblock any IP address or set the time to unblock
-* Add an IP address or a whole subnet to the blacklist
+* Add an IP address to the blacklist

 !!! warning "Enable IP address blacklisting on the WAF node"
     For the blacklisting to take effect, please enable it on the WAF node.